By Amy Gorin, MS, RDN

-If you're looking for the perfect miniature cakes recipe, you must whip up these easy wild blueberry Greek yogurt miniature cakes.
-The miniature cakes are delish on their own, but the vanilla drizzle icing really makes the recipe made with frozen wild blueberries a can't miss!
+If you're looking for the perfect mini cakes recipe, you must whip up this easy miniature cake recipe.
+The portion-controlled dessert is delish on its own, but the vanilla drizzle frosting really makes the recipe made with frozen wild blueberries a can't miss!

-These mini cakes are perfect for a lighter weeknight dessert—and will impress guests when you're entertaining!
-You might want to make a little extra sugar frosting, because the vanilla drizzle icing is also wonderful on top of pound cakes, bundt cakes, and more.
+These blueberry muffin mini cakes with powdered sugar icing are perfect for a lighter weeknight dessert—and will impress guests when you're entertaining!
+You might want to make a little extra sugar frosting, because the easy drizzle icing recipe is also wonderful on top of pound cakes, bundt cakes, and more.

 Thanks to the folks at Wild Blueberries of North America for sponsoring this post.
 As always, all opinions are my own!